carbonfact/bloodline/README.md

 4. When the function returns, Bloodline imputes lineage for any new columns using the decorator’s default source.

 > ⚠️ If the wrapped function doesn’t return a single dataframe, Bloodline logs a warning (via `loguru`) and skips lineage updates.

+## Key concepts

+- **Source types** – the OSS build ships two canonical types: `SourceType.DATA_SOURCE` (data you read) and `SourceType.HARD_CODED` (values you derive).
+You can still create ad-hoc string-based sources via `Lineage.with_source`.
+- **`data_lineage` column** – every dataframe touched by Bloodline carries a dict per row: `{column_name: {"source_type": ..., "source_metadata": {...}}}`.
+- **Scoped pandas hooks** – Bloodline temporarily patches `pd.read_csv`, `pd.read_excel`, `pd.merge`, and `DataFrame.join` while a decorated function executes.
+Outside that scope, pandas behaves exactly as normal.
+This part is probably what brings the most value.

+### Why context-scoped hooks?

+We tried dataframe accessors and global monkeypatches.
+We want something better, that could work without updating your current code but still give you control

+Context-scoped hooks hit the sweet spot:

+1. Hooks exist only while a decorated function runs, so pandas behaves normally everywhere else.
+2. IO helpers automatically tag provenance (file paths for `pd.read_csv` and `pd.read_excel`) without asking users to do anything special.
+3. Nested decorators cooperate because each scope manages its own patches; the innermost decorator always sets the active default source.

+If you need Bloodline to disappear altogether, call `disable_data_lineage_tracking()`.

 ## Manual adjustments